hamuyuuki/pushing-hours-restriction/README.md

 # Limitation

+- Only run this GitHub Action on organization repositories.
 - Restrict pushes to the default branch from Friday to Sunday.
 - Please set `TZ` environment variable if you want to use hours with time zone.